Search or browse for information on Prescription Drugs

 Blood pressure: Occasionally, a larger-than-expected drop in blood pressure occurs after taking losartan, in some cases after the first dose.
 It is more likely to occur if you take diuretics (water pills), have reduced salt intake, are on dialysis, or are experiencing diarrhea or vomiting.
 Blood pressure should be checked more often in these situations.
 If you have low blood pressure or are just starting to take this medication, you should move slowly when you are rising from a reclining to an upright position to reduce the risk of dizziness.

 Kidney problems: The use of losartan may affect the function of the kidneys, especially for those who already have kidney problems.
+Certain people have experienced changes in kidney function (e.g., people with narrowed blood vessels in their kidneys, or those with severe congestive heart failure).
+The use of diuretics (water pills), nonsteroidal anti-inflammatory drugs (NSAIDs) or aliskiren may further increase risk of kidney problems for people already at risk for this problem.
 If you have kidney function problems, your doctor will likely closely monitor your condition while you are taking this medication.

 There may be an interaction between losartan and any of the following: